qianngchn/anmp/README.md

 * `./anmp.sh restart [all/nginx/mysql/phpfpm] : restart single or all docker containers.`
 * `./anmp.sh shell [nginx/mysql/phpfpm] : exec into shell on running docker containers.`
 * `./anmp.sh status [all/nginx/mysql/phpfpm]: show status of single or all docker containers.`

+If you want to get a certificate from let's encrypt for the secure of your website, use `cert.sh`.

+* `./cert.sh fetch: get a certficate which is stored in <www/ssl> directory.`
+* `./cert.sh renew: renew certficates to keep your websites secure always.`